 Trade liquid markets.
 Tighter spreads mean the fee is a smaller percentage of your edge.
 Fed decisions, major economic data, and political markets tend to have the best liquidity.

 Hold to settlement when conviction is high.
-If you buy at 40 cents and the market moves to 55 cents, you can sell and lock in profit (paying another fee on the new position if you flip).
-Or you can hold to settlement and only pay the one entry fee.
+If you buy at 40 cents and the market moves to 55 cents, you can sell and lock in profit, but another executed trade can mean another fee.
+Or you can hold to settlement if the thesis still makes sense.
 Depends on your conviction.

-Not financial advice.
+Not legal, tax, or financial advice.
 I trade my own money and you can lose yours.
 Do your own research.